 - James Fullwood and Martin Helmer.
 On the Euler characteristic of a relative hypersurface. arXiv preprint arXiv:1603.03553 (2018).

 - EDPolytopeCD2: A Macaulay2 software package to compute the Euclidean Distance Degree, the polar degrees, and the Chern-Mather class of a projective toric variety using combinatorial methods, optimized for the case where the projective toric variety has codimension two.
+A version of this package is available in Macaulay2 version 1.13 and above under the name ToricInvariants.

 - EDPolytope: A Macaulay2 software package to compute the Euclidean Distance Degree, the polar degrees, and the Chern-Mather class of a projective toric variety using combinatorial methods.
+A version of this package is available in Macaulay2 version 1.13 and above under the name ToricInvariants.

 - CharacteristicClasses: A Macaulay2 built-in software package coauthored with Christine Jost.
 The package computes the Segre class, Chern-Schwartz-MacPherson class and Euler characteristic of a given subscheme of certain smooth toric varieties.